tu-delft-library/planning_for_rdm/book/stage_1.md

 Depending on your project, you also need to collect additional research objects such as **supporting or administrative artefacts**.
 For example:

 - Informed consent letters that research participants sign to take part in a research project
-- An annotated bibliography
-- Results of information searches (e.g. articles, conference proceedings and book excerpts).
-For more information about information literacy strategies visit this IL Thesis Guide.
 - A budget for the project
 - An interview or survey template
 - Approval forms
 - Documentation of research methods
 - A data management plan
+- An annotated bibliography
+- Sources collected during information searches (e.g. articles, conference proceedings and book excerpts).
+For more information about conducting information literacy strategies visit this <a href="https://lwalma.github.io/test-book/main/intro.html#" target="_blank"> IL Thesis Guide </a>.
 :::
 <br>